 Responding to Urgency of Need in Palliative Care

-The RUN–PC Triage Tool is a novel evidence-based and validated specialist palliative care triage decision-making tool to facilitate equitable, efficient and transparent allocation of specialist palliative care services by urgency of need.
+The RUN–PC Triage Tool is a novel evidence-based and validated tool to facilitate the equitable, efficient and transparent prioritisation of patients referred to specialist palliative care services by urgency of need.

 The tool was developed through a pioneering body of research led by Dr Beth Russell at Palliative Nexus (University of Melbourne and St Vincent’s Hospital), together with the Centre for Palliative Care.
-It is underpinned by a qualitative study, a large international discrete choice experiment and a validation study using expert opinion as the reference standard.
+It is underpinned by a qualitative study, a large international discrete choice experiment and a validation study.

-Incorporating 7 items across physical, psychosocial and caregiver domains, the RUN–PC Triage Tool provides a score out of 100 points to determine the urgency of a newly referred patient’s needs.
-Recommended response times for any given score are now available for community, inpatient and hospital consultation settings.
+Incorporating 7 items across physical, psychosocial and caregiver domains, the RUN–PC Triage Tool provides a score out of 100 points to determine the urgency of a newly referred patient’s needs, with recommended response times for any given score.

-For further information, to be added to our RUN–PC Triage Tool mailing list and/or to be involved in future research projects related to this tool, please contact RUN-PC@unimelb.edu.au
+For further information, to be added to our RUN–PC Triage Tool mailing list, to join our Community of Practice and/or to be involved in future research projects related to this tool, please contact RUN-PC@unimelb.edu.au

 The development of the RUN-PC Triage Tool was supported by the Victorian State Government Department of Health and Human Services, the St Vincent’s Hospital Research Endowment Fund, the Bethlehem Griffiths Research Foundation and the Australian Government Research Training Program Scholarships.

-The RUN-PC Triage Tool pilot implementation project was supported by the Victorian State Government Department of Health and Human Services, Safer Care Victoria and Melbourne City Mission.
+The RUN-PC Triage Tool pilot implementation project was supported by the Victorian State Government Department of Health and Human Services, Safer Care Victoria and Melbourne City Mission Palliative Care.